 Real choice does not necessarily mean unrestricted choices.
 Very few people are able to live exactly where are how they want in life.
-If the person needs to make compromises about their choice based on money or housing availability, which is still a choice as long as they (or their family/representative) are in control of making those compromises.
+If the person needs to make compromises about their choice based on money or housing availability, that is still a choice as long as they (or their family/representative) are in control of making those compromises.

 However, sometimes we tell people that what they want is not a realistic choice based on our own lack of knowledge or unwillingness to explore possibilities or take risks, and this is equal to not enabling real choice and control.
+What will happen if tenants who are sharing want different organisations to support them?